MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-overview.md

 | You are a project manager for an agile team and are using a costing poker group activity to estimate the amount of work needed for user stories in an upcoming sprint.              | You share an agile poker planning app to the meeting stage that uses Live Share and play the planning game until a team consensus is met.                                                                      |

 > [!Important]
-> Any data sent or stored through Live Share's hosted Azure Fluid Relay service is stored for maximum of 24 hours.
+> Any data sent or stored through Live Share's hosted Azure Fluid Relay service is accessible for 24 hours.
+If you want to learn about storing data beyond 24 hours, visit our [FAQ page](teams-live-share-faq).

 ## Next step